 How To Do It: From the town of Selva di Val Gardena, take the Dantercepies gondola up into the mountains (already the views are amazing!).
 From the gondola, walk east on the wide, gravel trail until you get to Rifugio Jimmy.
 From here, take trail No. 2 up into the mountains.
 You will have to hike up a rocky trail for 500 feet to get this view.
 If you are willing to go a little higher, the view gets even better.

 The town of San Gimignano in Tuscany is famous for its fifteen medieval towers.
-From the top of Torre Grossa, the largest tower in town, overlook the rolling hills of Tuscany and the stone buildings of San Gimignano.
+From the top of Torri dei Salvucci, one of these towers, overlook the rolling hills of Tuscany and the stone buildings of San Gimignano.

 Riomaggiore makes a great spot to watch the sunset in the Cinque Terre.
 Find a spot on the rocks in the harbor and enjoy the view as the sun sets and town lights up.